rgagnon1982/Project-1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-- _TODO: What is the main advantage of automating configuration with Ansible?_ Ansible is advantageous because it provides consistant deployment and management
+- What is the main advantage of automating configuration with Ansible?_ Ansible is advantageous because it provides consistant deployment and management

 The playbook implements the following tasks:

-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+- In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - install docker.io,
 - intall python3.pip,
 -  install the docker module,